Child Citizenship Act of 2000

 It will help to resolve future cases of extreme hardship, some of which have occurred in the past due to the fact that the US parents of adopted children, for one reason or another, failed to have their children naturalized.
 For example, in one well-known case, John Gaul, an adoptee born in Thailand and adopted by a Florida family at the age of four, was deported by the US government as a criminal alien at the age of 25.
 The Gauls had obtained an American birth certificate for John shortly after adopting him, but didn't realize until he applied for a passport at age 17 that he had never been naturalized.

 It also affects children born abroad to parents, only one of whom is a US citizen and who has not resided the requisite five years in the US (two of which must be after the age of 14) before the birth of the child.
-In such cases, the child born abroad is not recognized as a US citizen at birth, but when and if his parents return to the US and sponsor their child for immigration, he or she becomes a naturalized US citizen upon arrival in the USA (if under age 18).
+In such cases, the child born abroad is not recognized as a US citizen at birth, but if and when her/his parents return to the US and sponsor their child for immigration, she or he becomes a naturalized US citizen upon arrival in the USA (if under age 18).

 How does this law work?

-Under USCIS regulations in effect as of 15 August 2011, the "Petition for Alien Relative" using form I-130 can no longer be filed at a US consulate abroad.
-It will have to be filed with the USCIS Chicago "lockbox" facility or with a USCIS field office located in one of the 25 foreign countries that have such an office associated with the local US consulate.
+Under USCIS regulations the "Petition for Alien Relative" using Form I-130 can no longer be filed at a US consulate abroad.
+It will have to be filed with the USCIS Dallas "lockbox" facility or exceptionally with a USCIS field office located in one of the six foreign countries that still have such an office associated with the local US consulate.
+(USCIS is in the process of closing many of its international field offices and district offices.)
+Beginning 1 February 2020 Form I-130 will only be processed domestically by USCIS or internationally by the Department of State in "certain circumstances."
+USCIS continues to expand online filing options, which are available to those filing domestically or those filing from abroad,

-ACA has expressed concerns that this procedure will add to processing time.
+ACA has expressed concerns that this procedure will add to the immigrant visa processing time.
 Often, families become aware of the 18th birthday cutoff relatively late in the game.
 The USCIS has agreed that in exceptional circumstances, including “aging out,” the I-130 may still be filed via a local US consulate.

-Do not delay in beginning the procedure, which often takes considerable time (a year in some cases).
+Do not delay in beginning the procedure, which often takes considerable time (six months to a year in some cases, even for immediate relatives).

-What about US parents residing permanently abroad with no immediate intention of returning to the USA to reside there with their children (either natural or adopted)?
+What about US parents permanently residing abroad with no immediate intention of returning to the USA to reside there with their children?